sv91/projectproposal/README.md

 	- [ ] Import
 	- [ ] Export
 	- [ ] Delete "Add more" parts
+		- [ ] Remove the formular part on the screen
+		- [ ] Delete the session Variable
+		- [ ] Delete the linked session Variable
+		- [ ] Adapt numbering

 - [ ] Information treatment
 	- [ ] Standardise variable names